nemild/hack-the-media/README.md

 	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people want to read/hear
 	- This is a key reason for so much content about hyped topics like blockchains, AI, or the latest frontend framework (journalists/editors share similarities with entrepreneurs/VCs in that they're - in aggregate - providing coverage of and investing in the stories [the market wants](http://www.paulgraham.com/good.html))
 - **Issues with Online Democracy**: Social networks algorithms and voting mechanisms generally treat each of us equally, which diminishes how much voice is given to experts; often an issue on deeply technical topics
-- **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see the most easily caricatured/dismissed voices on the other side (see many cryptocurrency communities, the defensiveness of employees who work at social media giants).
-Leads you to a deeply flawed view of other side, which you need to consciously correct for by favoring moderate voices on the "other" side.
-Also suggests that algorithms need to chase more than outrage and engagement
+- **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see the most easily caricatured/dismissed voices on the other side (see many cryptocurrency communities).
+Leads you to a deeply flawed view, which you need to consciously correct for by favoring moderate voices on the "other" side.
+Also suggests that algorithms need to chase more than outrage and engagement (this is a key reason for filter bubbles, see the WSJ's [Red Feed vs Blue Feed](http://graphics.wsj.com/blue-feed-red-feed/))
 - **The Power of Narrative**: Humans generally value stories with a certain narrative arc (e.g., good vs evil); Hollywood writers and journalists face similar incentives to cater to this demand
   - For deciding what war to cover in America, value to "[an emotionally engaging frame of clearly identifiable good guys and bad guys](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html)" that can be pitched to an audience
   - Other example: The rise and fall of blood testing startup Theranos in media coverage